alncat/opusDSD/README.md

 ```
 sh eval_vol.sh /work/sp 16 16 2.2 kmeans
+                 $1     $2 $3 $4   $5
 ```

-- The first argument following eval_vol.sh is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl``` and the clustering result
+- $1 is the output directory used in training, which stores ```weights.*.pkl, z.*.pkl, config.pkl``` and the clustering result
-- the second argument is the epoch number you just analyzed
+- $2 is the epoch number you just analyzed
-- the third argument is the number of kmeans clusters (or principal component) you used in analysis
+- $3 is the number of kmeans clusters (or principal component) you used in analysis
-- the fourth argument is the apix of the generated volumes, you can specify a target value
+- $4 is the apix of the generated volumes, you can specify a target value
-- the last argument specifies wether generating volumes for kmeans clusters or principal components, use ```kmeans``` for kmeans clustering, or ```pc``` for principal components
+- $5 specifies the kind of analysis result where volumes are generated, i.e., kmeans clusters or principal components, use ```kmeans``` for kmeans clustering, or ```pc``` for principal components

 change to directory ```/work/sp/analyze.16/kmeans16``` to checkout the reference*.mrc, which are the reconstructions correspond to the cluster centroids.